 Boards must ensure that Workforce Solutions Office staff:

-enters daily hours of participation into TWIST—all other entries in TWIST (including documentation in TWIST Counselor Notes) must support actual participation in allowable SNAP E&T services; and
+enters daily hours of participation into WorkInTexas.com—all entries in WorkInTexas.com must support actual participation in allowable SNAP E&T services; and

-uses TWIST Counselor Notes to document any discrepancies between the employment plan and the entries in TWIST.
+uses WorkInTexas.com to document any discrepancies between the employment plan and the entries in WorkInTexas.com.

 For services that are open longer than one day, Boards must ensure that Workforce Solutions Office staff actively works with participants throughout the entire period of service.